-Most students at Meyer identify themselves as Hispanic/Latino.
-In fact, there are about five times as many Hispanic/Latino students as Asian/Pacific Islander students, the second-largest ethnic group at Meyer.
+Most students at McCollam identify themselves as Hispanic/Latino.
 The state of California allows citizens to choose more than one ethnic identity, or to select "two or more races" or "decline to state."
 As a consequence, the sum of all responses rarely equals 100 percent.